 The following videos guide students on the code of conduct and important tasks during internship.

 Global Ready Talent Programme is for students who are Singaporeans or Singapore Permanent Residents participating in overseas internship or immersion programme.
 Students will be able to get a head start in a highly competitive job market through valuable overseas work experience.
 The students will also receive a subsistence allowance for the duration of the programme while they are still studying.

-Students looking for self-sourced internship may find the following sites useful.
+Students looking for a self-sourced internship may find the following sites useful.